miuan/nestjs_jwt_cors_seed/README.md

-# Seed NestJS + JWT + CORS
+# Seed with NestJS + JWT + CORS
 This is the seed project you need to use if you're going to create regular [NestJS Framework](http://nestjs.com) web application with JWT authorization.

-JWT also containing refresh tokens for refresh
+This seed already contain simple endpoins for create new user, login user, refresh token, etc, so you can start developing just features of your awesome project

 # This version works only with Mongosee (MongoDB)